madelahn/madelahn/README.md

 # 🐀✨

-### Hi, I'm Madeline, a third-year student at University of Toronto!
+### Hi, I'm Madeline!

-I'm pursing a Computer Science major with a focus in Web & Internet Technologies, while minoring in Statistics and Digital Humanities.
+I'm an undergraduate student at the University of Toronto, pursuing a Computer Science major with a focus in Web & Internet Technologies and minoring in Statistics and Digital Humanities.

 I continuously look for ways I can leave a positive impact on the world using the mediums I know and love the most.
-I'm mostly interested in learning more about data science, computational theory, and information security.
+I'm mostly interested in learning more about technology compliance and law, computational theory, and information security.

 Currently working with [UofT ITS](https://its.utoronto.ca/) as an Incident Response Analyst and as a Webmaster for [UTVAC](https://www.instagram.com/uoft_vac/?hl=en); formerly a part of [UofT Blueprint](https://uoftblueprint.org/#/)!